DarumaDDC/DarumaFrameworkJNA/README.md

 # darumaframeworkjna
-Wrapper to communication libraries DarumaFramework.dll (Windows) and libDarumaFramework.so (Linux) Java applications
+Wrapper to communication libraries DarumaFramework.dll (Windows) and libDarumaFramework.so (Linux) to Java applications